 (Published Nov 15)

-There was delight for all who love Marsh Mill as the sails were turned to celebrate its 221st birthday.
+People who love Marsh Mill gathered as the sails were turned to celebrate its 221st birthday.

 Mayor of Wyre Councillor Tom Balmain cuts the Marsh Mill 221st Birthday Cake